rashmi-thkr/Testing-Cypress/README.md

 │   ├── [Other Cypress configurations]
 │── [Other project files]

-Test Files
+Test Files:
 All test case files are located inside the e2e folder.

-Pages Folder
+Pages Folder:
 The Pages folder contains reusable page object files for test automation.

-Running Tests
+Running Tests:
 To execute the test cases, follow these steps:
 Install dependencies:
 npm install